rust-lang/rust/CONTRIBUTING.md

 python x.py build --help --verbose
 ```

-Note: Previously `./configure` and `make` were used to build this project,
+Note: Previously `./configure` and `make` were used to build this project.
-but these are now deprecated.
+They are still available, but `x.py` is the recommended build system.

 ### Useful commands